zyphel/dotfiles/README.md

 # dotfiles

-This is a repository of my personal dotfiles.
+This is a repository for my dotfiles.